Stegnerd/ptb-api/README.md

 2. docker-compose up
 3. run the api.
 4. make sure you can hit `http://localhost:8080/auth/register`

+### How to run complete container version (api + db)
+1. uncomment the ap section of the docker compose file
+2. swap your JDBC_URL variables in your .env file
+3. your api endpoint is now `http://localhost:5031`

 ### Docker Commands
 #### How to start